davmac314/tosaithe-bb/README.md

    (Get the file named `tosaithe.efi`, don't forget to rename it and move/copy it to the right location).

 2. You will need OVMF (UEFI implementation, part of EDK2) firmware files.
-These are normally distributed with QEMU.
-Check the Makefile and change `QEMU_FW_BASEDIR` if necessary, or in case your distribution does not include them, you can get suitable pre-built files here:
+These are normally distributed with QEMU, or some distributions as part of the "ovmf" package.
+Check the Makefile and change `QEMU_FW_BASEDIR` (or `OVMF_CODE_FILE` and `OVMF_VARS_FILE`) if necessary, or in case your distribution does not include them, you can get suitable pre-built files here:

    https://retrage.github.io/edk2-nightly/